akjajay9315/MineSweeper--Game/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Game Rules
+This game features a grid-based puzzle where bombs are hidden at various locations.
+The goal is to reveal all non-bomb tiles without triggering a bomb.

+How to Play:
+-Bombs and Numbers: Each tile will either be blank or display a number.
+The number represents the count of bombs present in the surrounding 8 tiles.
+-Example: If a tile shows the number 3, it indicates that there are 3 bombs in the neighboring tiles.
+-Objective: Deduce where the bombs are located and reveal all tiles that do not contain bombs.
+-Losing Condition: Clicking on a bomb will result in losing the game.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: